What is the Elk/Beaver Lake Initiative?

 Addressing Environmental Concerns

-The following environmental concerns at Elk/Beaver Lake have been identified and are being addressed through this initiative:
+The following environmental concerns at Elk/Beaver Lake were identified through this initiative:

 • Frequent cyanobacteria blooms